-A total of four reports, including two finance reports and two inputs reports are available.
+A total of five reports, including two finance reports, two inputs reports and one financial summary report are available.
 The concise finance report has information related to geothermal financials and energy usage.
 The detailed finance report has information related to geothermal and conventional system financials and energy usage.
 The concise inputs report has a truncated list of all the data inputs used in the financial calculations.
 The detailed inputs report has a full list of the data inputs used in the financial calculations.